wasserman-group/pyCADMium/paper/paper.md

 # Summary

 In this work, we introduce ``pyCADMium``, a Python module that uses a PS coordinate grid to accurately perform computational chemistry calculations on systems with cylindrical symmetry.
-The name is an acronym for ``Chemical Atoms in Diatomic Molecules".``pyCADMium`` originated in a proprietary programming language but has been rewritten from the ground up as an open-source alternative.
+The name is an acronym for ``Chemical Atoms in Diatomic Molecules``.``pyCADMium`` originated in a proprietary programming language but has been rewritten from the ground up as an open-source alternative.
 The code has been the main driving force behind the development of "Partition Density Functional Theory," [@20CW;@10EW;@17NW;@18JW] a method that uses quantum embedding to lower the cost of a calculation and fixes problems inherent to density functional approximations [@08CY].

 The PS grid is a coordinate system formed by revolving an elliptic coordinate plane around the line intersecting the two foci.
 These planes are formed by ellipses and hyperbolae that share the same focus [@arfken].
 Atoms and diatomics are ideally suited for this coordinate system given that each foci can be used to allocate an atom.
 Additionally, the PS grid is denser around the foci in its cartesian representation, where we expect wave functions of molecular systems to change rapidly [@17RS].